All Episodes

 And no, he wasn't part of a conspiracy to meet and communicate with the Russians on behalf of the Trump campaign.

-Well, well, Sean, what you you know better than anybody else observing this fast moving street scene is that the Democrats have created a narrative since the election, which is a d designed to delegitimize the president and his presidency to deny him his lieutenants by holding up the confirmations and to try to destroy the people that are eventually confirmed so that he has no one around him to serve him.
+Well, Sean, you know better than anybody else observing this fast-moving street scene is that the Democrats have created a narrative since the election, which is designed to delegitimize the president and his presidency, to deny him his lieutenants by holding up the confirmations, and to try to destroy the people that are eventually confirmed so that he has no one around him to serve him.

 And they do that by creating the stories that are non-stories that the mainstream media loves to push because if a Schumer gets up and says something, they're going to cover it.